rundsk/dsk/README.md

 Directories in the DDT may also hold an `index.json` file.
 This file and any of its configuration settings are entirely optional.

-Using the configuration file, we can add meta data to the design aspect (i.e. keywords) and improve the search experience in the interface.
+Using the configuration file, we can add meta data to the design aspect (i.e. tags) and improve the search experience in the interface.

 An example of a full configuration looks like this: